 Sign up for a session

 Submit a preliminary project title to firstname.lastname@example.org and indicate which session you would like to participate in.
 These sessions are first come, first served.
 You will receive an email confirmation with the session location and your assigned timeslot.
 All team members should attend the session.

 If the project or a similar project has been presented at a previous session, the team should be prepared to explain what has changed since the prior iteration.

 Submit a concept

-You will be required to submit a one page summary to email@example.com one week before your scheduled session.
+You will be required to submit a short summary to email@example.com at least one week before your scheduled session.
 This should include:

 - A short description of your area of interest and an overview of the proposed project

 - A list of any potential collaborators internal and external to the University of Calgary